bryanwweber/orbital-mechanics-notes/classical-orbital-elements/classical-orbital-elements.md

 The semi-latus rectum may specified instead of the semi-major axis, since with $a$ and $e$, $p$ can be calculated.
 This is convenient for parabolic trajectories where the semi-major axis is not as meaningful.

+Finally, the specific angular momentum, $h$, can also be used in place of the semi-major axis.

 ## $e$, the Eccentricity

 The eccentricity describes the deviation of the trajectory from a circle.
 When $e=0$, the orbit is circular; for values of $e < 1$, the orbit is elliptical.
 When $e = 1$, the trajectory is parabolic and for $e > 1$, the trajectory is hyperbolic.